AkilaWijesiriwardana/SQL--POWER-BI-Reports---Tea-Estate-Data-Analysis/README.md

-# Tea Estate SQL & Power BI Data Analysis Project
+# SQL & Power BI Data Analysis Project

 This project is a personal learning exercise where I designed a relational PostgreSQL database, built a normalized data model, and visualized tea estate operations using Power BI.
 The goal was to gain hands-on experience with SQL, database design, and interactive dashboarding/reporting.